danielmocan/js-team-showcase/README.md

 We believe in mentoring, teaching and sharing information.
 One of our training activities is the [junior development program](https://github.com/FortechRomania/js-team-showcase/tree/master/we-train/junior-development-program), but we are also involved in running [nodeschool workshops](https://github.com/FortechRomania/js-team-showcase/tree/master/we-train/node-school) in **Cluj**.

 Also, to keep track of the ever changing technology spectrum we consume allot of programming related [articles](https://github.com/FortechRomania/js-team-showcase/blob/master/we-recommend/daily-bookmarks.md), [books](https://github.com/FortechRomania/js-team-showcase/blob/master/we-recommend/books.md) and [videos](https://github.com/FortechRomania/js-team-showcase/blob/master/we-recommend/talks.md).

+### We Are: CakeForBreakfast
+Since the dawn of times we have a tradition to celebrate any type of anniversary with cake.
+Other teams celebrate with pizza, we love cake.
+We do this in the morning so the name of the team was a natural pick.